Table of Contents

 Adapting Strategies for Different Phases of IB

 Also, remember that handling IB and extracurriculars isn’t a fixed process.
 What works for you in your first year of IB might not work for you in your second year.
-As you move through the IB program, the requirements and your plans change.
+The requirements and plans change as you move through the IB program.
 As a first-year student gets used to the academic load, you might want to focus on slowly adding more extracurricular activities.
 Now is the time to find your rhythm and figure out how much you can handle without getting too stressed.

 From my experience, first-year students often have more time to try out different activities.
 It’s possible to join many groups, play sports, or become a leader.
 But as you move into your second year, your goals change, and balancing IB and activities becomes more important.
 Students in their last year will need to work especially hard on their studies because significant due dates like tests, TOK essays, and extended essays are coming up quickly.